Tip: Don’t let a Novus Ordo priest write your foreword…

 The theological absurdistan known as the “position of the Society of St. Pius X” is once again on full display.
 This time it has to do with the fact that the SSPX, so hell-bent on joining up with the apostate post-Catholic Vatican, decided to have a new book by one of its own priests published by a Novus Ordo publishing company, the UK-based Gracewing.

 The book in question is The Realist Guide to Religion and Science by Fr.
-Paul Robinson, SSPX.
-The book itself is not the problem — the foreword is.
+Paul Robinson, SSPX, and all the trouble is with the foreword.
 It was penned by “Fr.”
 Paul Haffner, the theological and editorial director of Gracewing.
 Haffner is a Novus Ordo priest and, not surprisingly, adheres to the Novus Ordo religion, a problem that was clearly underestimated by the Lefebvrians involved in this project.

 It is unfortunate that Fr.
 Robinson didn’t get a chance to read the foreword before the book went to press, especially since no one else in the SSPX apparently did either.
 But that was simply par for the course: If you allow a Novus Ordo cleric to write a foreword, don’t be surprised if in the end it contains Novus Ordo ideas.
 In any case, the SSPX has now had to issue a disclaimer lest people think it is tainted with the religion of which their “Pope” is the head.